Program Categories

 For more information, email maryrose.stark@unlv.edu.

 Join UNLV guitar faculty and students for classical guitar technique, ensembles, and lessons.
-This camp is designed for beginning to advanced classical guitar students.
+The Rebel Classical Guitar Summer Camp is designed for beginning to advanced classical guitar students.
 Activities include technical workshops that will develop right and left hand technique, scales, arpeggios, slurs, and finger independence.
 All students will perform in a large ensemble and break out into smaller ensembles.
 Group lessons will be divided into different skill levels.
 Students will learn new music daily.
 The final day will end with a recital featuring student solos, ensembles, and faculty.
 Students must provide their own nylon classical guitar and footstool.

 For more information, email gregory.koenig@unlv.edu.